How Much House Can You Afford Based on Salary

 So, while salary is an important factor in determining how much a person can afford to borrow, it's not the only factor that lenders consider.
 It's important to have a complete understanding of your financial situation and to have a clear plan for paying off debt and managing expenses in order to increase your chances of being approved for a mortgage at a loan amount that you can afford.

-And if you are ready to find the perfect home, give us a ring.
+And if you are ready to find the perfect home, let us know.
 My team and I will guide you through the process step by step.

 Create Your Journey